vitoperez117/Boosting_Customer_Retention_Sentiment_Analysis/README.md

 # Boosting Customer Retention: Product Analysis of Eureka Math Educational Curriculum
-### Objective
-Boost customer retention for [Great Minds](https://greatminds.org/eurekamathsquared#eureka-math-builds-knowledge), an ed-tech company, by fixing issues that lead to churn.
-By conducting sentiment analysis of product reviews for two of their math curriculum products: "Eureka Math" and "Eureka Math<sup>2</sup>", we can quantify the success of Eureka products and identify areas for improvement.
+Boosting customer retention for [Great Minds](https://greatminds.org/eurekamathsquared#eureka-math-builds-knowledge), an ed-tech company, by identifying issues that lead to churn.
+Through sentiment analysis of product reviews for two of their math curriculum products: "Eureka Math" and "Eureka Math<sup>2</sup>", we can quantify the success of Eureka products and identify areas for improvement.

 **Great Minds** defines 3 Key Qualities of Eureka products: **Accessible, Coherent, Engaging**.
 Product reviews were assessed based on these qualities in order to identify gaps between current performance and ideal performance.